-Time of Diagnosis
+3. Time of Diagnosis

 Another factor, especially critical for mesothelioma patients, is class actions take time.
 There are extra steps in the class action legal process compared to an individual lawsuit.
 Those include certifying the class, appointing representative counsel, notifying class members, final settlement approval and more.

-Individual Settlement Amounts
+4. Individual Settlement Amounts

 - Medical expenses